fatofthelan/TerraformTransitVPC/README.md

 - You will have to run this in the us-west-2 region until I build the region:ami map.
 - I've hard coded a few things that will become variables later.
 I'm just getting it going now.
 - I'll add the SNAT rules and BGP config later.
-- The username and password from the bootstrap.xml is paloalto / in*4ksh8JN2kdh
+- The username and password from the bootstrap.xml is paloalto / in*4ksh8JN2kdh (be sure to change this once your FWs come up!)
 - To bring up the VPN between the spoke VPC and the transit VPC, go to the AWS Console, VPCs, VPN Connections, and Download the configuration of the spoke to FW1.
 Most of the setting are already setup from the boostrap config, but some items will need to be changed such as the tunnel/peep/local IPs and the shared secret.
 I'll work on automating this later.